Magnetic Resonance Imaging (MRI) Post Primary Certification

 What does an MRI Technologist do?

-Are you interested in taking your current imaging career to the next level?
+Are you interested in advancing your current imaging career?
 If you’ve already completed the original program, ECC’s program accepts Nuc Med, Ultrasound, Radiation Therapy, and radiologic techs.
-You are a great candidate for this field if you embrace advanced technology and have good communication, empathy, physical stamina, critical thinking, and problem-solving skills.
-With this advanced certificate, you can work in various health care settings to capture and provide high-quality MRI images for interpretation and diagnosis.
-Magnetic resonance technologists work in hospitals, physician's offices, diagnostic imaging centers, outpatient clinics, orthopedic clinics, medical sales, and educational settings.
+You're an ideal candidate for this field if you embrace technology and possess communication, empathy, stamina, critical thinking, and problem-solving skills.
+This advanced certificate allows you to work in healthcare settings, capturing high-quality MRI images for interpretation and diagnosis.
+Magnetic resonance technologists work in hospitals, physicians' offices, diagnostic imaging centers, outpatient clinics, orthopedic clinics, medical sales, and educational settings.

 - Operate MRI equipment and select appropriate imaging techniques or coils to produce required images.

-- Obtain IV access for use in injection of contrast media.
+- Obtain IV access for use in the injection of contrast media.

 - Intravenously inject contrast media, such as gadolinium contrast, following the scope of practice.

-- Conduct interviews with patients to identify implants, devices, medical hardware, or medical conditions that may interfere with or contraindicate the MRI exam.
+- Conduct patient interviews to identify implants, devices, or medical conditions that may interfere with or contraindicate the MRI exam.

 - Modify standard procedures to accommodate patient conditions and other variables.

-- Maintain appropriate image quality, determine the need, and adapt exposure factors and/or protocol for various patient conditions, equipment, accessories, and contrast media.
+- Maintain image quality, adjust exposure factors, and adapt protocols for patient conditions, equipment, accessories, and contrast media.

 - Evaluate image quality and make appropriate adjustments to obtain diagnostic images.